 The Civil Defence Emergency Management Act sets out how civil defence should be managed around New Zealand.
-Whangarei District Council is part of the Northland Region Civil Defence Emergency Management (CDEM) Group that manages Civil Defence activities.
-The other Northland councils and agencies such as the police and fire service, are all members of this group.
+Whangarei District Council is part of the Northland Civil Defence Emergency Management (CDEM) Group that manages Civil Defence activities.

+All Northland Councils and agencies such as the NZ Police and Fire and Emergency New Zealand (FENZ) are members of this group.